Wills and estates

 What is a Will?

-A Will is a written document that sets out what you want to happen to your possessions (your ‘estate’) after you die.
+A Will is a written document that sets out what you want to happen to your property (your ‘estate’) after you die.
+It gives instructions for the person or organisation distributing your property about how this is to happen.

 Who can make a Will?